Oura Ring 5 vs. Fitbit: Top trackers compared

 - Sleep tracking and chronotype

-- Blood oxygen levels (selected devices)
+- Blood oxygen levels (select devices)

 - ECG heart rate monitoring (select devices)